drostlab/retrocombinator/cran-comments.md

 ## Resubmission

+I am resubmitting my package after expanding the documentation to have `\value` and `\examples` documentation for all functions.
+We are planning to publish a paper accompanying this software after the CRAN package is released, and then I shall quote those references in the DESCRIPTION after that paper is released.

+## Resubmission

 I am resubmitting my package without the "+ file LICENSE" in DESCRIPTION and the LICENSE file because they were superfluous, as I am using GPL-3.